evdokimovs/frontend-sandbox/README.md

 Read [Control API RFC][18] and [Client API RFC][19] for better understanding of how it works.
 You don't need to use [Control API][18] directly, instead you can use [Control API mock server][20] which provides simple REST API interface.

+### Running instance of [Medea] media server

+Already running instance of [Medea] media server can be accessed at `wss://example.com`.
+Control API mock server accessible at `https://example.com/control-api`.

 ### Useful links

 - [Medea source code][Medea]